dvidd/api-photo-ai/README.md

 # api-photo-ai
-Api for object recognition via POST or GET request of an image url, can be set with different models.
+Api for object recognition via POST or GET request of an image url, using the model MobileNetSSD

 ## How to used to api
 ````shell